 Cannellini Beans have a completely white outer shell and an elongated shape; even if originally from Argentina, they have been growing in Italy for ages by now.
 Their delicate flavour makes them ideal for cold or warm salads and soups.

 Red Beans’ outer skin is red amaranth and remains crunchy, while the interior tends to become mealy when cooked.
-For this reason, they go well with both cereals, as well as salads, and are widely used in traditional Mexican cooking (enchiladas, burritos).
+For this reason, they go well with both cereals grains, as well as salads, and are widely used in traditional Mexican cooking (enchiladas, burritos).

 * Chefs Tips *